Kiri23/fetch-Email-outlook-express-app/README.md

 ---

 christian comment
 This work.
-The way I made it to work was to used IPV4 with family 4 that force the client to use IPV4.
+The way I made it to work was to used IPV4 with family 4 that force the client to use IPV4 and use the latest version of node (v21 or 20) because fetch was not experimental and graph client use fetch to make request.
+I also use the raw http endpoint to see how the request was made and how the flow should be.
+The I use chat gpt to guide me to translate the curl command to graph client and msal.
+Msal is for getting the token.

-This will sign in the user and get the token. then you can click (if everything went ok which I spent a weekend trying to figure out. ) on the messages nav item and it should show you the subject on a table.
+Use Npm start and click on sign in.
+Should promp you to sign in. and the redirect you to home.
+In the backedn after sign in, the callback will be called with the authorization code to get the token.
+If everything went ok which I spend a weekend trying to figure out.
+You should be able to click on the messages nav item and it should show you the subject on a table.
 Please note this was dificult to set up so probably something can break on the way I register an application on azure directory, I add myself as a owner in the owner tab on the right side of the screen.
 I add the redirect url to http://localhost:3000/auth/callback